B1 Level: Review and Reflection

 2. Listening Exercise (15 minutes):

-• Play audio recordings from earlier lessons, such as dialogues or listening comprehension exercises.
+• Play audio recordings from earlier lessons.

 3. Discussion (15 minutes):